matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ## Static testing tools used

-### Checkstyle
+### CheckStyle

 This tool is used to make sure the Java code in a project follows the styling rules that have been defined.

 #### Configuration

-To use Checkstyle in the project, we executed the following steps:
+To use CheckStyle in the project, we executed the following steps:
-- Add the checkstyle configaration to the pom.xml file, as explained in the [Recitation #1](https://paginas.fe.up.pt/~jcmc/tvvs/2022-2023/recitations/recitation-1.html).
+- Add the CheckStyle configuration to the pom.xml file, as explained in the [Recitation #1](https://paginas.fe.up.pt/~jcmc/tvvs/2022-2023/recitations/recitation-1.html);
-- Create the file `checkstyle-rules.xml` on the `rulesets` folder.
+- Create the file `checkstyle-rules.xml` on the `rulesets` folder;
 - Change the following configurations on the `checkstyle-rules.xml` file:
   - ![](https://i.imgur.com/AM4VHRr.png)
+    - The indentation values were changed to better match those used by the project;
   - ![](https://i.imgur.com/QIROY95.png)
+    - By default, CheckStyle does not allow the use of tabs, this was changed since the project does make use of tabs.

 #### Bugs solved

 ##### Warning *EmptyCatchBlock*

-Checkstyle was throwing a warning because of the empty catch blocks present on the source code.
+CheckStyle was throwing a warning because of the empty catch blocks present on the source code.

 ![](https://i.imgur.com/v47j7s3.png)